-In conjunction with majority shareholders, Xingang Resources (HK) Limited and Rich Mark Development (Group) Pty Ltd, the Company continues to assess opportunities and projects for acquisition in the expectation that it can increase the scale of the Company's position.
-The Board believes that the current market conditions will provide the Company with increased opportunities.
+In conjunction with majority shareholders, Xingang Resources (HK) Ltd and Rich Mark Development (Group) Pty Ltd, the Company continues to assess opportunities and projects for acquisition in the expectation that it can increase the scale of the Company's position.
+The Company investigated some projects during the year but they did not satisfy the required criteria due to the uncertainty of their sustainability.
+The Board believes that the current market conditions provide the Company with opportunities and the Company will continue to look for and assess opportunities..